gvalenzuelarg/CityLearn/README.md

 ```
 To run without GPU support, comment out the `deploy` section of `docker-compose.yaml`.

-To run a 4 year simulation using the agent (to be defined) in `agent.py`:
+To run a 4 year simulation using an agent (to be defined) in `agent.py`, execute:
 ```
 python main.py
 ```